-“Five Fixes To Improve Your Chances For Success as a Singer/Songwriter” blog featured on the Disc Makers Blog online page for July!
+“Five Fixes To Improve Your Chances For Success as a Singer/Songwriter” featured on the Disc Makers online blog page

 Here’s the link: http://blog.discmakers.com/2017/07/improve-your-chances-for-success-as-a-singer-songwriter/